-SGHH4273 - Business Valuation
+SBEH3273 - Business Valuation

-The primary purpose of this course is to provide students with the fundamental and practical aspects in undertaking real estate-related business valuation.
+The primary purpose of this course is to provide students the fundamental and practical aspects undertaking real estaterelated business valuation.
 The discussions are mainly on financial statement analysis and investment returns.
-Three main valuation methods are discussed, income, cost and market approaches.
+There are three main valuation methods are discussed viz. income, cost and market approaches.